 - Federal Pell Grants

 The Federal Pell Grant is a federally funded, need-based grant awarded by the US Department of Education.
-This grant is awarded to those with an expected family contribution of less than 5,711 for the 2020-2021 academic year with award amounts between $639 and $6,345.
+This grant is awarded based on a student's expected family contribution.
+The maximum award for the 2023-2024 academic year is $7,395.

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

-Federal Work Study is awarded to students who have demonstrated financial need.
-Amount of award varies and is dependent upon allocation of funds from federal government.
+Federal Work-Study is awarded to students who have demonstrated financial need.
+Amount of awards varies and is dependent upon the allocation of funds from the federal government.
 Students may obtain a position on campus and work up to a maximum of 20 hours per week during an academic term.
-They will be paid for wages earned and may opt to have all or a portion of their pay applied directly to their student billing account to be applied towards their charges.
+They will be paid for wages earned and may opt to have all or a portion of their pay applied directly to their student billing account to be applied towards their charges by contacting email@example.com

 The US Department of Education offers both the subsidized and unsubsidized student loans through the William D. Ford Federal Direct Loan Program.

-- Subsidized Loan: Students must demonstrate financial need and be enrolled at least half time (minimum 6 crs) per term.
-An origination fee will be deducted from the loan proceeds prior to disbursement of funds.
-The origination fee for loans disbursed between October 1, 2020 and September 30, 2021 is 1.057%.
+- Subsidized Loan: Students must demonstrate financial need and be enrolled at least half time (minimum 4.5 credits) per term.
+An origination fee will be deducted from the loan amount prior to disbursement of funds.
+The origination fee for loans disbursed before October 1, 2023 is 1.057%.
 No interest will accrue while a student is enrolled at least half time, during grace period, and during any deferment periods.

-- Unsubsidized Loan: Eligibility is not based on financial need; interest will accrue during all periods; during enrollment, grace period, and deferment periods.
-The origination rate is the same as the subsidized loan and the current interest rate as of July 1, 2020 until June 30, 2021 is 2.75%.
+- Unsubsidized Loan: Eligibility is not based on financial need.
+Interest will accrue during all periods—during enrollment, grace period, and deferment periods.
+The origination fee is the same as the subsidized loan and the current interest rate as of July 1, 2022 and before July 1, 2023 is 4.99% for undergrad and 6.54% for graduate.

 - Federal Direct Parent Loan for Undergraduate Students (PLUS)

-The Federal Direct PLUS loan is available for credit worthy parents to borrow funds to assist in paying the educational expenses up to a maximum amount of the COA minus all other financial aid awards of a dependent undergraduate student enrolled at least half time (minimum 6 crs) per term.
-An origination fee will be deducted from the loan proceeds prior to the disbursement of funds.
-The loan origination fee for loans disbursed after October 1, 2020 and before September 30, 2021 is 4.228%.
+The Federal Direct PLUS loan is available for eligible parents to borrow funds to assist in paying the educational expenses for a dependent undergraduate student enrolled at least half time (minimum 4.5 credits) per term.
+This loan can be up to a maximum amount of the COA minus all other financial aid awards.
+An origination fee will be deducted from the loan amount prior to the disbursement of funds.
+The loan origination fee for loans disbursed before Oct.
+1, 2023 is 4.228%.
 Interest will accrue from the time loan proceeds are disbursed until it is paid in full.
-The interest rate as of July 1, 2020 until June 30, 2021 is 5.3%.
+The interest rate as of July 1, 2022, and before July 1, 2023 is 7.54%.

-More information about federal grants and loans may be found at www.studentaid.ed.gov.
+More information about federal grants and loans may be found at studentaid.gov.

 Students may apply for part time, on campus employment and earn wages to help with their educational expenses.
-They may opt to have all, or a portion of their wages earned applied directly to their student billing account to go toward their charges for the term.
 Student employee positions are available throughout the campus and the type of work will vary by department and job position.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) administers the Pennsylvania (PA) State Grant Program.
 This program is a financial assistance program that provides funding to eligible Pennsylvanians and helps them afford the costs of higher education at the undergraduate level.
 A PA State Grant is based on financial need and awarded to those students who meet the eligibility requirements.
 To determine eligibility, students must complete the Free Application for Federal Student Aid (FAFSA) form by May 1st and respond directly to PHEAA’s request for any additional information.
 For more information, visit www.pheaa.org.